COBRA: A Combined Regression Strategy: Introduction

 \section{Introduction}

-Recent years have witnessed a growing interest in aggregated statistical procedures, supported by a considerable research and extensive empirical evidence.
+Recent years have witnessed a growing interest in combined statistical procedures, supported by a considerable research and extensive empirical evidence.
 Indeed, the increasing number of available estimation and prediction methods (hereafter denoted \emph{machines}) in a wide range of modern statistical problems naturally suggests using some efficient strategy for combining procedures and estimators.
-If the combined strategy is known to be optimal in some sense and relatively free of assumptions that are hard to evaluate, then such a model-free strategy is a valuable and practical research tool.

-In this regard, numerous contributions have enriched the aggregation literature with various approaches, such as model selection (select the optimal single estimator from a list of models), convex aggregation (searching for the optimal convex combination of given estimators, such as exponentially weighted aggregates) and linear aggregation (selecting the optimal linear combination).
+Such an approach would be a valuable research and development tool, for example when dealing with high or infinite dimensional data.